Efficient optimization of a regional water elevation model with an automatically generated adjoint: Results

 The simulations were carried out on AMD Rome 7H12 CPUs on the CSC Mahti cluster using 8 MPI processes.
 The forward model runs roughly 1800 times faster than real time: a 1-day and a 1-month simulation take roughly 48 s and 24 min, respectively.
 Evaluating the gradient of $J$ (including both the forward and adjoint solves) in the 16.5 day optimization period takes roughly 45 min, i.e.~about 3.4 times longer than running the forward model alone.
 In each L-BFGS-B iteration typically only one, and at most two, gradient evaluations are needed.
 Running the entire optimization for 40 iterations took 36 h.

-Comparing the cost against other adjoint model implementations is not straightforward as computational cost is rarely reported. \citeA{pasmans2019} report that an adjoint-based 4D-Var cycle can cost 10 to 100 times as much as a single forward model run. \citeA{yaremchuk2016} used a manually-coded adjoint of the Navy Coastal Ocean Model (NCOM); a single tangent linear model (TLM) and adjoint evaluation costs approximately 11 times as much as the forward model. \citeA{villaret2016} used an AD-generated TLM to study the sensitivity of the Telemac2D/Sisyphe morphodynamic model.
+Comparing the cost against other adjoint model implementations is not straightforward as computational cost is rarely reported. \citeA{yaremchuk2016} used a manually-coded adjoint of the Navy Coastal Ocean Model (NCOM); a single tangent linear model (TLM) and adjoint evaluation costs approximately 11 times as much as the forward model. \citeA{villaret2016} used an AD-generated TLM to study the sensitivity of the Telemac2D/Sisyphe morphodynamic model.
 They report that one TLM evaluation costs about 3 times as much as the forward model.
 Considering that a TLM evaluation is cheaper than the full forward-backward solve, this suggests that our adjoint implementation is at least as efficient as the implementations referenced above.